eddgt/nrs-app/README.md

 docker-compose up --build
 ```

-This command will download the necessary images, build the containers, and start the application.
+This command will download the necessary images, build the containers, crete network and start the application.

 ## Step 4: Test the backend